lmcai/PhyloHerb/botany2021_tutorial/README.md

 The genbank files can be imported to Geneious for visualization and manual curation.

 ## V. Alignment generation
-Depends on the genetic distance of your target groups, you might want to use genes alone or genes + intergenic regions for your phylogeny.
-If you do not want to use your own reference sequences, we provide build-in database to extract plastid genes for angiosperms.
+Phyloherb will identify the best-matching region of each gene/intergenic region in the assemblly using BLAST.
+We provide a build-in database of plastid genes from 100 angiosperm species.